The Jackson 5: Hollywood Walk of Fame

 The Hollywood Walk of Fame is a sidewalk along Hollywood Boulevard and Vine Street in Hollywood, California, United States, that serves as an entertainment hall of fame.
 It is embedded with more than 2,000 five-pointed stars featuring the names of celebrities honored by the Hollywood Chamber of Commerce for their contributions to the entertainment industry.

-The Jacksons received their star in 1980.
+The Jacksons received their star on September 3, 1980.